awslabs/mlspace/frontend/docs/admin-guide/bff-authentication.md

 outline: deep
 ---

-# BFF Authentication Configuration
+# Enhanced Authentication Configuration

 ## Overview

-The Backend for Frontend (BFF) authentication pattern abstracts authentication complexity from the frontend and centralizes all Identity Provider integration in the backend.
-This enables support for enterprise IdPs that require client secrets or use SAML protocol, while providing better security and simplified frontend code.
+The enhanced authentication system provides improved security and enterprise Identity Provider (IdP) integration.
+Authentication is handled server-side, enabling support for enterprise IdPs that require client secrets, while providing better security through secure cookies (HttpOnly cookies that can't be accessed by JavaScript and are only sent to the server with requests) and simplified application code.

 ::: danger LEGACY OIDC_* PARAMETERS NOT SUPPORTED
 The legacy `OIDC_*` configuration parameters (such as `OIDC_URL`, `OIDC_CLIENT_NAME`, `OIDC_VERIFY_SSL`, `OIDC_REDIRECT_URL`, etc.) are **deprecated and no longer supported**.
 You must use the `AUTH_*` parameters documented below.
 See the [Migration from Legacy OIDC Configuration](#migration-from-legacy-oidc-configuration) section for migration instructions.